2030 AGENDA FOR SUSTAINABLE DEVELOPMENT AND THE SUSTAINABLE DEVELOPMENT GOALS (SDGs)

 As a National Statistics Office, ABS is engaged with the United Nations Statistical Commission which provides oversight of the official SDG Indicator framework.
 The ABS has been contributing to the 2030 Agenda since 2015 having provided input to the draft list of SDG Indicators, which led to the initial set of indicators released in 2016.

-As well as supporting the Whole-of-Government data mapping for the SDGs, ABS is a Support Agency for:
+As well as supporting the Whole-of-Government approach for the SDGs, ABS is a Support Agency for:

 • SDG 1 – No Poverty,